neoremind/fluent-validator/README.md

     Result ret = FluentValidator.checkAll().on(car, chain).doValidate().result(toSimple());

-#### 2.8.2 Annotation based validation
+#### 2.8.2 Annotation-based validation

-Constraints can be expressed by annotating a field of a class of `@FluentValidate` which takes multiple classes implementing `Validator` interface.
+Constraints can be expressed by annotating a field of a class of `@FluentValidate` which takes multiple classes implementing `Validator` interface as value.
 The following shows a field level configuration example:

 ```
 public class Car {